terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_classic.md

 - `host_prefix` (Number) Length of the prefix of the subnet assigned to each node.
 - `kms_key_arn` (String) The key ARN is the Amazon Resource Name (ARN) of a AWS Key Management Service (KMS) Key.
 It is a unique, fully qualified identifier for the AWS KMS Key.
 A key ARN includes the AWS account, Region, and the key ID(optional).
 - `machine_cidr` (String) Block of IP addresses for nodes.
-- `max_replicas` (Number) Maximum replicas of worker nodes in a machine pool.
+- `max_replicas` (Number) Maximum replicas of worker nodes in a machine pool. (only valid during cluster creation)
-- `min_replicas` (Number) Minimum replicas of worker nodes in a machine pool.
+- `min_replicas` (Number) Minimum replicas of worker nodes in a machine pool. (only valid during cluster creation)
 - `multi_az` (Boolean) Indicates if the cluster should be deployed to multiple availability zones.
 Default value is 'false'.
 - `pod_cidr` (String) Block of IP addresses for pods.
 - `private` (Boolean) Restrict cluster API endpoint and application routes to, private connectivity.
 This requires that PrivateLink be enabled and by extension, your own VPC.
 - `private_hosted_zone` (Attributes) Used in a shared VPC topology.
 HostedZone attributes (see [below for nested schema](#nestedatt--private_hosted_zone))
 - `properties` (Map of String) User defined properties.
 - `proxy` (Attributes) proxy (see [below for nested schema](#nestedatt--proxy))
 - `replicas` (Number) Number of worker/compute nodes to provision.
-Single zone clusters need at least 2 nodes, multizone clusters need at least 3 nodes.
+Single zone clusters need at least 2 nodes, multizone clusters need at least 3 nodes. (only valid during cluster creation)
 - `service_cidr` (String) Block of IP addresses for the cluster service network.
 - `sts` (Attributes) STS configuration. (see [below for nested schema](#nestedatt--sts))
 - `tags` (Map of String) Apply user defined tags to all cluster resources created in AWS.